Wednesday, February 20, 2019

 The crazy thing is, most Americans are demanding change, but many are scared of the obvious answer because of a few powerful groups and individuals who prefer the status-quo where they get rich and we get sick and die so they use the "S" word with pictures of Venezuela in the background.

 Speaking of dying, the article on maternal mortality rates was startling.
 Are you aware the United States is one of only two developed nations (along with Serbia) to see a rise in maternity mortality rates since 1990?
-More women are dying as a result of childbirth in our country than 25 years ago!
+A higher percentage of women are dying as a result of childbirth in our country than 25 years ago!

 Our mortality rate was below such countries as Slovenia, Croatia, and Montenegro among other more recognizable names, in 1990, and is now below Malta, Cyprus, Macedonia, and Belarus, among others which you might struggle to identify on a world map.
 A rise in pregnancy related medical conditions, the age of women giving birth, along with a lack of standardized protocols across hospitals are all mentioned as causes.